Marker Logo

 Texas Historical Commission.
 (Marker Number 10586.)

 Location.
 29° 53.242′ N, 93° 55.469′ W. Marker is in Port Arthur, Texas, in Jefferson County.
-Marker is on West Rev. Dr. Ransom Howard Street south of Liberty Avenue, on the left when traveling south.
+It is on West Rev. Dr. Ransom Howard Street south of Liberty Avenue, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 2232 Seventh Street, Port Arthur TX 77640, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Trinity Lutheran Church (approx. 0.2 miles away); John Warne Gates (approx. 0.3 miles away); Ellwood - Craig House (approx. 0.3 miles away); Pompeiian Villa (approx. 0.4 miles away); Sparks Settlement Cemetery (approx. 0.4 miles away); Federated Women's Clubs Of Port Arthur (approx. 0.4 miles away); Clubhouse of the Federated Women’s Clubs of Port Arthur (approx. 0.4 miles away); Vuylsteke House (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Trinity Lutheran Church (approx. 0.2 miles away); John Warne Gates (approx. 0.3 miles away); Ellwood - Craig House (approx. 0.3 miles away); Pompeiian Villa (approx. 0.4 miles away); Sparks Settlement Cemetery (approx. 0.4 miles away); Federated Women's Clubs Of Port Arthur (approx. 0.4 miles away); Clubhouse of the Federated Women’s Clubs of Port Arthur (approx. 0.4 miles away); Vuylsteke House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Port Arthur.

 More about this marker.
 Seventh Street is known as West Rev. Dr. Ransom Howard Street at this location.
 GPS will find address given on Seventh Street.